-3.5 How does the State derive value from oil and natural gas development (e.g. royalty, share of production, taxes)?
+3.5 How does the State derive value from oil and natural gas development (e.g., royalty, share of production, taxes)?

-Data available up to October 2017 indicates the State derived approximately 455 billion Kwanzas from taxes levied to the oil and gas industry.
-These data do not include the revenues derived from points d) and e) of the list below.
+As per the information published by the Angolan Tax Authority, the State has received almost USD 15 billion from taxes levied on the export of oil in 2022.
 Pursuant to Law 13/04, all entities, both national and foreign, which carry out petroleum operations on national territory, are subject to the payment of the following taxes:

-- a) Petroleum Production Tax.
+- (a) Petroleum Production Tax.

-- b) Petroleum Revenue Tax.
+- (b) Petroleum Revenue Tax.

-- c) Petroleum Transaction Tax.
+- (c) Petroleum Transaction Tax.

-- d) Surface Area Charge.
+- (d) Surface Area Charge.

-- e) Contribution towards the training of Angolan staff.
+- (e) Contribution towards the training of Angolan staff.

-Additionally, ANPG is the concessionaire of mining rights in Angola; therefore, it is a part in all Production Sharing Agreements executed in Angola.
+Additionally, ANPG is the Concessionaire of mining rights in Angola; therefore, it is a part of all Production Sharing Agreements executed in Angola.
 As such, ANPG is contractually entitled to receive part of the profits made under the terms and conditions established in each Production Sharing Agreement.